Anarcho-capitalism: Law merchant, admiralty law, and early common law

 Some libertarians have cited law merchant, admiralty law and early common law as examples of anarcho-capitalism.

 In his work Power and Market, Rothbard stated:

 The law merchant, admiralty law, and much of the common law began to be developed by privately competitive judges, who were sought out by litigants for their expertise in understanding the legal areas involved.
 The fairs of Champagne and the great marts of international trade in the Middle Ages enjoyed freely competitive courts, and people could patronize those that they deemed most accurate and efficient.

 Somalia from 1991 to 2012

-Economist Alex Tabarrok argued that Somalia in its stateless period provided a "unique test of the theory of anarchy", in some aspects near of that espoused by anarcho-capitalists David D. Friedman and Murray Rothbard.
-Nonetheless, both anarchists and some anarcho-capitalists argue that Somalia was not an anarchist society.
+Economist Alex Tabarrok argued that Somalia in its stateless period provided a "unique test of the theory of anarchy", in some aspects close to that espoused by anarcho-capitalists David D. Friedman and Murray Rothbard.
+Nonetheless, many anarcho-capitalists argue that Somalia does not showcase their ideal system.

+Argentina under Javier Milei

+Javier Milei, elected as President of Argentina in 2023, has described himself as aligning with anarcho-capitalist thought, and has pursued major reductions in the size of the state through sharp cuts to public spending and deregulation since taking office.

 Analysis and criticism

-State, justice and defense

-Anarchists such as Brian Morris argue that anarcho-capitalism does not in fact get rid of the state.
-He says that anarcho-capitalists "simply replaced the state with private security firms, and can hardly be described as anarchists as the term is normally understood".
-In "Libertarianism: Bogus Anarchy", anarchist Peter Sabatini notes:

-Within Libertarianism, Rothbard represents a minority perspective that actually argues for the total elimination of the state.
-However, Rothbard's claim as an anarchist is quickly voided when it is shown that he only wants an end to the public state.
-In its place he allows countless private states, with each person supplying their own police force, army, and law, or else purchasing these services from capitalist vendors. ...
-Rothbard sees nothing at all wrong with the amassing of wealth, therefore those with more capital will inevitably have greater coercive force at their disposal, just as they do now.

-Similarly, Bob Black argues that an anarcho-capitalist wants to "abolish the state to his own satisfaction by calling it something else".
-He states that they do not denounce what the state does, they just "object to who's doing it".

-Paul Birch argues that legal disputes involving several jurisdictions and different legal systems will be too complex and costly.
-He therefore argues that anarcho-capitalism is inherently unstable, and would evolve, entirely through the operation of free market forces, into either a single dominant private court with a natural monopoly of justice over the territory (a de facto state), a society of multiple city states, each with a territorial monopoly, or a 'pure anarchy' that would rapidly descend into chaos.